trueos/pcbsd/src-qt5/docs/support.rst

 Getting the Source Code
 -----------------------

-The PC-BSD® source code is available from github and :command:`git` needs to be installed in order to download the source code.
-When using PC-BSD®, :command:`git` is included in the base install.
+The TrueOS® source code is available from github and :command:`git` needs to be installed in order to download the source code.
+When using TrueOS®, :command:`git` is included in the base install.

 To download the source code, :command:`cd` to the directory to store the source and type::